m0rp43us/JobApplier/README.md

 ![Job Applier Bot](image.jpeg)

 Welcome to the Job Applier Bot project!
 This bot is designed to automate job applications across various job platforms.
-It supports integration with LinkedIn, Indeed, and other job boards.
+It supports integration with LinkedIn, Indeed, Glassdoor, Welcome to the Jungle, and other job boards.

 ## Features

-- **Automated Job Applications**: Apply to jobs on LinkedIn, Indeed, and more.
+- **Automated Job Applications**: Apply to jobs on LinkedIn, Indeed, Glassdoor, Welcome to the Jungle, and more.
 - **Web Scraping**: Extract job listings from multiple sources.
 - **AI Assistance**: Uses AI models for handling job-related queries.
 - **Database Integration**: Keeps track of job applications and offers.